Home » Slow Cooker Recipes » Crock Pot Swedish Meatballs

 frozen meatballs, beef broth, cream of mushroom, onion soup mix, A1 sauce, egg noodles

 In a 5-6 quart slow cooker, mix cream of mushroom soup with beef broth, onion soup mix and steak sauce.
 Stir well.
+Then add in frozen meatballs and stir.
+Cover and cook on low for 6-8 hours or on high 3-5 hours.

-At this time, put a pot of water on the oven to boil for your egg noodles (make according to package directions.)
+When meatballs are ready, stir in sour cream.
+If you want to serve this with egg noodles, put a pot of water on the oven to boil for your egg noodles (make according to package directions.)
 Drain noodles well when done.
+Mix noodles and meatballs together.

-Or serve meatballs on top of noodles
+Or serve meatballs on top of noodles.

 Slow Cooker Meatballs in Gravy Sauce